 And as I mentioned before, the salesperson owning the record in Dynamics is a key piece of data that we’re syncing back to Marketo.
 This allows us to personalized messages on behalf of that salesperson as we communicate with our prospects and customers.

 Zak: Have you had to add new fields to your integration recently?

 Sue: Once we established a good baseline, we then decided to add a set of new fields that would help to supplement what we already had in place.
 We’re constantly reviewing the data we need across the two systems, to see if we can improve the process.
 Is there more information that could help our sales team, or our reporting, for example?
 The nice thing about the Bedrock sync software, is our marketing ops team can go in and add a new field mapping, which doesn’t require IT or developers to manage the integration.

 Zak: What are some of your key initiatives around the data going forward?

-Sue: Ultimately, our big goal at Alaris is to bring all the data from our systems together, in one place — to learn from and leverage it — and over the next couple of quarters, to create benchmarks that define what “good” is — and then continue to improve. ♦
+Sue: Ultimately, our big goal at Alaris is to bring all the data from our systems together, in one place—to learn from and leverage it.
+We're focused on creating benchmarks that define what “good” is and how to continue to improve. ♦